ichen6-gmuedu/2024Thesis_MCNDN/README.md

 This implementation was adapted and modified from this template server socket code from Jennifer Nicholas https://www.tutorialspoint.com/sending-and-receiving-data-with-sockets-in-android

 It should be noted that the Android Application will not be able to be utilized without a **physical Android Device**, as the scope of the network on the Android Device Emulator does not reach outside the emulator, and therefore will not be able to connect to the Python program on PC.

+As an additional note, if you are using a virtual machine to install Android Studio, the Android device emulator will not work as it does not allow a virtual machine within a virtual machine.

 To run the application on your Android device, **USB debugging** must be enabled.
 Typically, this can be done by going into `Settings > System > Developer Options > USB Debugging` on your Android device.
 For specific Android version instructions: https://developer.android.com/studio/debug/dev-options#Enable-debugging